shuozhixu/CMS-EAM_2025/README.md

 In [a previous project](https://github.com/shuozhixu/Modelling_2024), the CSRO MoNbTa structure was calculated.

 Here, we build the CSRO structures for all 17 MEAs.
+The chemical potential differences

 ### NbTaTi